squaremo/rabbit.js/README.md

 named for the argument given to `connect`.
 If you are replying, be sure to follow the convention of sending the response to the queue given in the `'replyTo'` property of the request message.

+## What happened to `listen()`?

+I removed it.
+It wasn't entirely wrong, but it did have two failings: firstly, it exposed the socket type and the address to the (end) client, while the client ought not to need know about them; secondly, and more fatally, it required a dedicated client connection per socket, which is a problem for e.g., browsers.

+The new API avoids these problems by not requiring any particular behaviour from a client connection -- that is totally up to you (if you even use any client connections).
+If you need to multiplex on a client connection you can do that by, say, prefixing each message with a channel name; or, as the Socket.IO example does, combine two simplex sockets onto a duplex client connection.